First Place: Skippy

 #2.
 Reese's (6.69/10)

 We were all a little surprised by this one.
 Sure, we're all guilty of snacking on Reese's Pieces and Cups, but we've never really bothered with their peanut butter.
-Smooth, sweet, salty, peanutty—this one's just really, really can't-stop-spooning attached.
+Smooth, sweet, salty, peanutty—this one's just really, really can't-stop-spooning worthy.
 It was one of the first jars we finished off after the tasting.
 There's a little of that bad-for-you-peanut-butter thing happening; you can tell it didn't come from a health food store, but we didn't seem to mind.

 #4.
 Jif (6.5/10)